nneko/oppenshop/README.md

 ### Testing

 Testing and validation uses the [JEST](https://jestjs.io) testing frameworks.
 All test scripts are located under the "tests" directory.
+To configure and run the test cases for oppenshop follow the [testing](./documentation/TESTING.md) guide.

 ### Extensions